Avoiding Tree Removal Errors What to do to determine if a Tree is Protected

 FAQs:

-If you carry out work on a protected tree without the proper permissions, you could face significant fines, and possibly even jail time.
+If you work on a protected tree without the appropriate authorizations, you could be subject to substantial fines and even imprisonment.

 Can I remove a protected tree?